diku-dk/staffeli/docs/source/architecture.rst

 Cachable Entities
 ~~~~~~~~~~~~~~~~~

-Cachable cached on disk, they are stored in a YAML file called
+Cachable entities are cached on disk.
+They are stored in a dedicated directory,
-``.staffeli.yml`` (note the leading ``.``, so the file remains hidden to many
+in a YAML file called ``.staffeli.yml`` (note the leading ``.``: the file
-Unix-style utilities; this is intentional).
+remains hidden to many Unix-style utilities; you might find this useful).

 Cachable entities have a ``cachename``.
-This is the name identifies the cache
+This identifies a cache entry (some
-entry as belonging to this particular cachable entity.
-This is used to
+``.staffeli.yml`` file) as belonging to this particular cachable entity.
+This
-distinguish different cachable entities (e.g. course and assignment).
+is used to distinguish different cachable entities (e.g., course and
+assignment).

-Cachable entities can be initialized with a path or search directory.
-If
+Cachable entities can be initialized with a path or search directory:

-initialized with a path to a staffeli file, or its containing directory, the
+  * If initialized with a path to a cache entry, or its containing directory,
-file is loaded without further a due (provided that the cachename matches).
-If
+    the file is loaded without further a due (failing if the cachename does
+    not match).

-a search directory is given (e.g., current working directory), the file system
+  * If a search directory is given (e.g., current working directory),
-path is search from the given directory and up, until a matching staffeli file
-is found.
+    ``staffeli`` walks up the file system hierarchy starting at the given
+    search path, looking for a matching cache entry. (``staffeli`` will
+    walk at most 8 levels up in the filesystem hierarchy.)

+The search directory approach is useful if you would like to find some
+containing cache entry while deep inside the file system hierarchy (e.g., find
+the course while marking a submission).